kammitama5/kammitama5.github.io/_posts/2022-12-18-Sunday-December-18th.md

 I really think they should do better, but that's one of the things that since I'm not quite there yet, I need to file away as "awful practices you don't need to repeat / perpetuate when you have institutional power".
 - And no, I won't read your thesis in the hope that you'll "pick me".
 Ugh.
 I need to take a shower now.
 My vision for this space is so much more optimistic than this individually-focused narcissism of a couple research-industry individuals who have fallen in love with their own reflection because of a title and a pay cheque.
 Whenever I think of the professors I've looked up to, like my PL mentor, I think about how much more they care about investing into early-career researchers, providing guidance, than about making everything all about them.
 They build you up.
-And the others fall *so short* in comparison; they couldn't light the candle to some of these mentors.
+And the others fall *so short* in comparison; they couldn't hold a candle to some of these mentors.

 ## So what's new?
 - I'm really excited about a couple things in the New Year.
 Two big ones involve the opportunity to interact with and do research with Mathematicians